 Separately, the U.S. might bring criminal charges against Volkswagen or its executives.

-EPA and CARB have already rejected one Volkswagen recall plan for California cars.
+The EPA and CARB have already rejected one Volkswagen recall plan for California cars.
 Volkswagen is reportedly considering a catalytic converter retrofit that it says could fix 430,000 U.S. cars.
-The company might also end up buying back some models.
-Fixing the emissions-noncompliant vehicles will likely take more than one solution because the problem affects many different models.
+The company has also offered to buy back all affected models.

 VW Lawsuits Seek Compensation

-Plaintiffs claim that they were duped into paying high sticker prices for cars that don’t deliver the clean emissions they promised.
+Plaintiffs claim they were duped into paying high sticker prices for cars that don’t deliver clean emissions.

-They are claiming damages for things like the price difference of a diesel car over an equivalent gasoline vehicle, diminished resale value, and the cost of reduced gas mileage that could result from fixing the cars.
+They seek damages for things like the price difference of a diesel car over an equivalent gasoline vehicle, diminished resale value, and the cost of reduced gas mileage that could result from fixing the cars.

-Morgan & Morgan, one of the most respected firms in America, has filed a lawsuit on behalf of Volkswagen owners.
-Attorneys at ClassAction.com are speaking with prospective plaintiffs and determining whether they qualify for legal action.
+Our attorneys have filed a lawsuit on behalf of Volkswagen owners, and we are speaking with prospective plaintiffs to determine if they qualify for legal action.

-Learn how you can hold Volkswagen accountable during a no-cost, no-obligation case review.
+Learn how you can hold Volkswagen accountable during a free, no-obligation case review.